 Making besan burfi

 13. Roasted besan must be warm or slightly hot.
-Add cardamom powder to the besan and then pour half of the syrup to the warm besan.
+Ghee should be in melted form and should not be solidified.
+Add ¾ teaspoon cardamom powder to the besan and then pour half of the syrup to the warm besan.
 Mix it continuously until well blended.

 14. The mixture will soon thicken in colder climates.
 So you have be quick.